Finding a scholarship that matches your profile is too time consuming.

 Just because you don’t get the scholarship this year doesn’t mean you won’t next year and you will still need a letter of recommendation the next time you apply.
 Also, you may apply for more than one scholarship which means that each letter of recommendation might need modifications to fit the criterion of a particular scholarship.
 Editing an already written letter of recommendation is a lot easier than starting from scratch and shows thoughtful consideration of the author’s time and efforts.

 The person who writes your letter of recommendation took personal time and effort to promote your success.
-Regardless, of whether or not you are awarded a scholarship, a sincere thank-you note goes a long way to fostering positive feelings between you and your author.
-For the author, knowing that you appreciate their time and consideration can be its own reward.
+Regardless of whether or not you are awarded a scholarship, a sincere thank-you note goes a long way to fostering positive feelings between you and your reference.
+Knowing that you appreciate their time and consideration can be its own reward.